inniyah/preppy/docs/index.rst

 -----------------------
 We have provided one such function inside preppy.py, *stdQuote*, which is useful for XML and HTML generation.
 It behaves as follows:

- * Any tontent you
- * 8 bit strings will be xml-escaped
+ * 8 bit strings will be xml-escaped.
  * Any null value will produce no output.
 This might be useful if you are displaying a lot of numbers in table cells and don't want the word 'None' appearing everywhere.
- * Anything you DON'T want to be quoted can be wrapped in a special SafeString or SafeUnicode class, and it won't be quoted
+ * Anything you DON'T want to be quoted can be wrapped in a special SafeString or SafeUnicode class, and it won't be quoted.
- * anything else will be converted to a Unicode string representation (just in case the string representation contains non-ascii characters), and then encoded as utf8, then escaped.
+ * Anything else will be converted to a Unicode string representation (just in case the string representation contains non-ascii characters), and then encoded as utf8, then escaped.